SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 *Junk mail, bill, bill, more junk mail, a hoof-written letter.*

-"Ooh, a letter!"
-She says with a smile.
+"Ooh, a letter!" she says with a smile.

 Pinkie takes the mail inside and makes her way to her bedroom.
 She sets all the other mail down on her bed as she pays attention to the letter.